Composers

 Domenico Caudioso.
 Italian composer of the eighteenth century about whom little is known.
 The G major concerto represents one of his few surviving works and evokes the charming style of mandolin-writing of his period.

 John Craton.
-Contemporary American composer and native of Anniston, Alabama, Craton studied music theory and composition under John Maltese, Gerald Moore, and Henry Fusner.
+Contemporary American composer, Craton studied music theory and composition under John Maltese, Gerald Moore, and Henry Fusner.
 His compositions typically reflect the English pastoral school “with an American twist,” and his works have been compared to those of Ralph Vaughan Williams and Gustav Holst.
-Craton’s music frequently evokes a curious blend of medieval harmonies with pastoral lyricism and has been performed by such artists and ensembles as Sebastiaan de Grebber, Lester Turner, Gertrud Weyhofen, John Tabler, Ferdinand Binnendijk, Eva van den Dool, Het CONSORT, Het Orkest van het Oosten, and the Amsterdam Symphony Orchestra.
+Craton’s music frequently evokes a curious blend of medieval harmonies with pastoral lyricism and has been performed by such artists and ensembles as Sebastiaan de Grebber, Lester Turner, John Tabler, Ferdinand Binnendijk, Eva van den Dool, Het CONSORT, Het Orkest van het Oosten, the Filarmonica Mandolini Alba Sapporo, and the Amsterdam Symphony Orchestra.
 [Home Page]

 Walter Damrosch.
 Born in Breslau in 1862, Damrosch came to America at age nine when his father was appointed conductor of the Metropolitan Opera.
 Best remembered as a conductor, Walter Damrosch also composed five notable operas as well as a number of works for smaller ensembles and several song cycles.
 A prominent figure among the Cornish Colony composers, Damrosch inspired many other artists during his lifetime and left a lone sonata for piano and violin written in a style very reminiscent of Brahms.